Contrast-Security-OSS/terraform-aws-ecs-contrast-agent-injection/docker/README.md

 # Docker Images

-This directory contains Docker images used in the Contrast sidecar deployment.
+This directory contains Docker images used in the Contrast agent injection deployment.

 ## Official Images